-This included a falling out with the company’s sole supplier, a lack of communication from its supposed founders, and failed attempts to recoup the lost funds.
+This included a falling out with the company’s sole supplier.
+Further, a lack of communication from its supposed founders.
+And, of course, failed attempts to recoup the lost funds.

 Let’s see the other signs.

-Recommendation – A startup that promised “the most advanced trading-algorithm in the cryptocurrency market” was a scam, completely dump.
+A startup that promises “the most advanced trading-algorithm in the cryptocurrency market” is a scam, completely dump.